zebraengine/postgres_datamodeling/README.md

 <li>test.ipynb</li>
 </ol>

 The data used in this exercise is stored inside the ***data*** folder, and it contains log_data and song_data as subdirectories.
-Inside each subdirectory are the JSON files that are parsed to create the database.
+Inside each subdirectory are the JSON files that are parsed to fill the database.

 The ***create_tables.py*** file, as was previously mentioned, initializes the database tables in the schema defined inside of ***sql_queries.py***.